adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If you use semantic class names, a search should yield just one result.
 And if it yields more than one result, then this should indicate a problem that needs dealing with.

 Note: if you have a repeated *component* within a module, then searching might yield several results within 1 file.
-That is, a module being reusable would typically have one template.
+That is, a module would typically live in a single template.

 ## What if I really want to reuse a style?